Hilary Griffiths: Career

 His first engagement as a conductor in Germany was at the Cologne Opera, where he later became director of the opera studio.
 In 1981, he performed the Scottish premiere of Thea Musgrave's The Voice of Ariadne at the Edinburgh International Festival with members of the Cologne opera studio.
 In 1990, he conducted the world premiere of Jochen Ulrich's ballet production Lulu in Cologne.
 By 1999, Griffiths had conducted more than 300 performances at the Cologne Opera, and returned in 2019 to perform My Fair Lady.

 In 1986, Hilary Griffiths conducted Michael Hampe's Olivier Award winning production of Il matrimonio segreto at the Schwetzingen Festival in Germany, featuring singers Carlos Feller, Georgine Resick, Barbara Daniels, Marta Szirmay, David Kuebler, and Claudio Nicolai.
 This production was recorded and published on video by EuroArts Music International, BR, and SWR.

 From 1993 to 1997, he was General Music Director of the symphony orchestra and the opera at the Theater Regensburg, conducting productions of Der Rosenkavalier, Otello, Jenufa, Don Giovanni, Intermezzo, Simón Bolívar, Roméo et Juliette, La fanciulla del west, Peter Grimes, Falstaff, Eugen Onegin, and Wozzeck.
 He also performed symphonic works such as Mahler's 1st Symphony, The Planets (Holst), Turangalîla-Symphonie (Messiaen), and Bruckner's 9th Symphony.
-In 1995, he conducted the European premiere of Simón Bolivar in Regensburg.
+In 1995, he conducted the European premiere of Simón Bolivar in Regensburg, and also co-authored the German translation of its libretto.

 From 1991 to 2006, Griffiths was chief conductor of the Eutiner Festspiele, performing Die Fledermaus, die Zauberflöte, Fidelio, Il trovatore, Der Freischütz, Zar und Zimmermann, Turandot, Carmen, Der fliegende Holländer, Der Vogelhändler, Die verkaufte Braut, Eine Nacht in Venedig, Madame Butterfly, Der Bettelstudent, Der Zigeunerbaron, Ein Maskenball, Die lustigen Weiber von Windsor, Nabucco, Cavalleria Rusticana, and Pagliacci.

 At the State Opera Prague, he has conducted over 200 performances and has prepared 12 new productions since 1992, including Salome, Eine florentinische Tragödie, Der Zwerg, Die Zauberflöte, Erwartung, La bohème (Leoncavallo), Tiefland, I vespri siciliani, Death in Venice, and Tannhäuser.
 In 1996, Griffiths conducted the State Opera's production of Die Zauberflöte on a tour through 11 cities in Japan.
 With the Prague State Opera, he has performed La bohème at the "Bartók and Verismo" festival in Miskolc, Hungary in 2006, and Nabucco at the Smetanova Festival in Litomyšl in 2008.